-- 1. One of a series of substantially equal periodic payments made at least annually over: - a.
-The life of the employee or the joint lives of the employee and the employee's designated beneficiary, - b.
-The life expectancy of the employee or the joint life and last survivor expectancy of the employee and the employee's designated beneficiary, or - c.
-A specified period of 10 years or more. - 2.
-A required minimum distribution (under section 401(a)(9)).
-A plan administrator is permitted to assume there is no designated beneficiary for purposes of determining the minimum distribution. - 3.
-Elective deferrals (under section 402(g)(3)), employee contributions, and earnings on each returned because of the section 415 limits. - 4.
-Corrective distributions of excess deferrals (under section - 402(g)) and earnings.
-5. Corrective distributions of excess contributions under a qualified cash or deferred arrangement (under section 401(k)) and excess aggregate contributions (under section 401(m)) and earnings. - 6.
+1. One of a series of substantially equal periodic payments made at least annually over:

+a.
+The life of the employee or the joint lives of the employee and the employee's designated beneficiary, b.
+The life expectancy of the employee or the joint life and last survivor expectancy of the employee and the employee's designated beneficiary, or c.
+A specified period of 10 years or more.

+2. A required minimum distribution (under section

+401(a)(9)).
+A plan administrator is permitted to assume there is no designated beneficiary for purposes of determining the minimum distribution.

+3. Elective deferrals (under section 402(g)(3)), employee contributions, and earnings on each returned because of the section 415 limits

+Corrective distributions of excess deferrals (under section

+- 402(g)) and earnings.5.
+Corrective distributions of excess contributions under a qualified cash or deferred arrangement (under section 401(k)) and excess aggregate contributions (under section 401(m)) and earnings. - 6.
 Loans treated as deemed distributions (under section 72(p)).
 But plan loan offset amounts can be eligible rollover distributions.
-See Regulations section 1.402(c)-2, Q/A-9. - 7.
-Section 404(k) dividends. - 8.
-Cost of current life insurance protection. - Distributions to a payee other than the employee, the employee's surviving spouse, a spouse or former spouse who is an alternate payee under a QDRO. - 10.
+See Regulations section 1.402(c)-2, Q/A-9.

+Section 404(k) dividends.
+Cost of current life insurance protection.

+- 9. Distributions to a payee other than the employee, the employee's surviving spouse, or a spouse or former spouse who is an alternate payee under a QDRO.

 Any hardship distribution.
+A permissible withdrawal under section 414(w).

+12. Prohibited allocations of securities in an S corporation that are treated as deemed distributions.

+13. Distributions of premiums for accident or health insurance under Regulations section 1.402(a)-1(e).